-- A. Review and approval of site plans shall comply with Article 8, as well as this Section except as otherwise modified in the approved plan and PD contract. - B. Before approving of any final site plans, the Planning Commission shall decide that: - 1.
-All portions of the project area shown on the approved plan for the PD for use by the public or the residents of lands within the PD have been committed to such uses under the PD contract; - 2.
-The final site plans are in conformity with the approved contract and plan for the PD; - 3.
-Provisions have been made under the PD contract to provide for the financing of any improvements shown on the project area plan for open spaces and common areas which are to be provided by the applicant and that maintenance of such improvements is assured under the PD contract. - 4.
-If development of approved final site plans is not substantially completed in three (3) years after approval, further final submittals under the PD shall stop until the part in question is completed or cause can be shown for not completing same. - C. The applicant shall be required, as the PD is built, to provide the Township with "as built" drawings in both paper and digital format following the same provisions outlined in Section 19.7.
+- A. Review and approval of site plans shall comply with Article 8, as well as this Section except as otherwise modified in the approved plan and PD development agreement. - B. Before approving of any final site plans, the Planning Commission shall decide that: - 1.
+All portions of the project area shown on the approved plan for the PD for use by the public or the residents of lands within the PD have been committed to such uses under the PD development agreement; - 2.
+The final site plans are in conformity with the approved plans and PD development agreement; - 3.
+Provisions have been made under the PD development agreement to provide for the financing of any improvements shown on the project area plan for open spaces and common areas which are to be provided by the applicant and that maintenance of such improvements is assured under the PD development agreement. - 4.
+If development of approved final site plans is not substantially completed in three (3) years after approval, further final submittals under the PD shall stop until the part in question is completed or cause can be shown for not completing same. - C. A certificate of occupancy shall not be issued for any use not allowed in the current zoning district but approved as part of the PD plan in a given phase until the whole phase is complete.
+Certificates of occupancy may be issued for uses allowed by right or through special use permit in the current zoning district upon completion as along as all applicable conditions have been met. - D. The applicant shall be required, as the PD is built, to provide the Township with "as built" drawings in both paper and digital format following the same provisions outlined in this Section.

-10.2.13 Termination & Expiration
+10.2.12 Termination & Expiration

-- A. An approved plan under a PD contract may be terminated by the applicant or the applicant's successors or assigns, before any development within the area involved, by filing with the Township and recording at the Grand Traverse County Register of Deeds an affidavit so stating.
-The approval of the plan under the PD contract shall terminate on such recording. - B. No approved plan under a PD contract shall be terminated after development begins except with the approval of the Board and of all parties in interest in the land. - C. Within one year following execution of the PD contract by the Township Board, final site plans for an area embraced within the PD must be filed as provided.
-If such plats or plans have not been filed within the one-year period, the right to develop the approved plan under the PD contract shall be automatically terminated unless an extension is requested in writing by the applicant and authorized by the Township Board.
-The Township Board may authorize an extension of up to one (1) year. - D. The termination of a PD contract involving a density transfer shall nullify the transaction and all transferred densities shall return to the original sending parcel(s).
+- A. An approved plan under a PD development agreement may be terminated by the applicant or the applicant's successors or assigns, before any development within the area involved, by filing with the Township and recording at the Grand Traverse County Register of Deeds an affidavit so stating.
+The approval of the plan under the PD development agreement shall terminate on such recording. - B. No approved plan under a PD development agreement shall be terminated after development begins except with the approval of the Board and of all parties interest in the land. - C. Within one (1) year following execution of the PD development agreement by the Township Board, approved final site plans for an area embraced within the PD must be filed as provided.
+If such plans have not been filed within the one (1) year period, the right to develop the approved plan under the PD development agreement shall be automatically terminated unless an extension is requested in writing by the applicant.
+The applicant is entitled to one (1) extension of one (1) year by right and shall be approved by the Zoning Administrator upon request.
+The Township Board may approve two (2) additional extensions of one (1) year each if the applicant can demonstrate a need for the extension(s) acceptable to the Township Board.

+D. The termination of a PD development agreement involving a density transfer shall nullify the transaction and all transferred densities shall return to the original sending parcel(s).
 The return of the transferred densities shall be recorded at the Grand Traverse County Register of Deeds' office.

-10.2.14 Fees And Performance Guarantees
+10.2.13 Fees And Performance Guarantees